Problem

 A course can have good information and still be difficult to finish, sell, deliver, or manage.
 The idea, curriculum, platform, enrollment, payments, communication, and student support need one direction before production expands.

-When the work stays unframed, it becomes harder to tell what matters, who owns it, what is complete, and what should happen next.
+When the work stays undefined, it becomes harder to tell what experience is intended, what requirements apply, who owns each task, what is complete, and what should happen next.
 The goal is a course plan that connects the lessons to enrollment and student follow-up.

 The exact work is confirmed in writing.
 These are the four main functions the Roadmap may include.